18F/fs-middlelayer-api/README.md

                 },

-          - `fromIntake` indicates whether the field will be directly populated with user input.
+          - `fromIntake {Boolean} default:true`: indicates whether the field will be directly populated with user input.
 If set to `false`, the API will populate this field using the strings and fields provided under `madeOf`.

-          - `store` describes where this field should be stored, either in the middlelayer DB or in the basic API.
-It can list multiple places to store this field
+          - `basicStore {Boolean} default:false` describes which endpoints in the basic api, the fields will be sent to.
+Endpoint options include:
+              - `/application`
+              - `/contact/person`
+              - `/contact/address`
+              - `/contact/phone`

+          - `localStore {Boolean} default:false` whether to store the field in the database.

           - `madeOf` describes how to auto-populate the field, if fromIntake is false.
             - `fields` lists the fields, and values which are to be used when auto-populating the field.